design-automation/mobius-sim-funcs/documentation/pattern.md

 # PATTERN

-The `pattern` module has functions for creating patters of positions.
+The `pattern` module has functions for creating patterns of positions.
 These functions all return lists of position IDs.
 The list may be nested, depending on which function is selected.